 - there is substantial continuity of the seller’s management team, physical location, assets and general business operation.

-The best protection from successor liability is a clearly drafted agreement written by experienced business attorneys who know the applicable law in the jurisdiction.
+The best protection from successor liability is a clearly drafted agreement written by experienced New York corporate attorneys.